Highpoint2000/webserver-station-logos/README.md

 If a logo used in the plugin violates copyright, please let [me](mailto:highpoint2000@googlemail.com) know.
 I will remove it immediately.

 ## History:

+### v3.3:
+- compatible with changed websocket data in version 1.2.6

 ### v3.2c (only works from web server version 1.2.5!!!):
 - Design adjustment for transparent background